Yahnich/yahnich.github.io/README.md

 - Near radius increased to 450
 - Medium radius increased to 700
 - Far radius increasd to 950

+## Sniper
+- Removed Aghanim's Shard and Aghanim's Scepter
+- Replaced vanilla facets.
+- Take Aim no longer innately increases Headshot's proc chance.

+## Sniper: Gunslinger
+- Keen Scope: Attack range increase reduced, but reduces Sniper's base attack time when Assassinate is leveled.
+- Shrapnel replaced with Shrapnel Shot: Deals 1000/1800/2600/3400/4200/5000/5800 damage immediately in a 500 cone infront of Sniper.
+Knocks Sniper back 350 units.
+Affected units lose armor and are disarmed for 2.5 seconds.
+Has 3 charges.
+- Headshot: Headshot chance is increased based on how close you are, up to 80% chance.
+Maximum chance at 250 range, minimum at 800.
+- Take Aim: Sniper turns invisible for the duration and attacking does not reveal you.
+- Assassinate: Cast point reduced to 0.3 seconds and damage type becomes Physical, cast range reduced to 700.

+## Sniper: Deadeye
+- Keen Scope: Attack range unchanged
+- Shrapnel: Unchanged
+- Headshot: If Headshot triggers against a unit already Headshot, fires an Assassinate projectile that deals 25% of the damage.
+This also triggers if Headshot procs twice on the same attack, such as when Take Aim is active.
+- Take Aim: Increases Headshot Chance while active.
+- Assassinate: Assassinate's stun duration is increased.
+The cast point reduces while standing still, becoming 0 after 2 seconds.

 <div align="center">
   <h1>Bosses</h1>